pchaigno/python-aws-foundation/README.md

 # Support

 If you are having issues, please let me know.
-I didn't set up an irc channel or anything, so for the moment we'll use the github issues.
+I didn't set up an IRC channel or anything, so for the moment we'll use the github issues.

+# Authors

+A list of authors is available [here](https://github.com/SpoonBoy/python-aws-foundation/blob/master/AUTHORS.md) But, in case one day I miss someone, you can check the [contributors page](https://github.com/SpoonBoy/python-aws-foundation/graphs/contributors) on github

 # License
 MIT License (MIT)